HeliJulia/AML-Risk-Group-Prediction/README.md

 # Acute Myeloid Leukemia Risk Group Prediction from Gene Expression Data with Feed-Forward Neural Networks

 Abstract will be added on a later date.
+This repository includes the following files

 ## config_set.txt
 * 100 randomly chosen network configurations